 Restaurant manager charged after bullied teen's suicide

-Everything from his weight to the way he talked was fodder for bullies, his best friend Lexie Graves said, according to the Columbia Daily Tribune.
-One day, Suttner simply couldn't take it anymore.
+Everything from his weight to the way he talked, he was made fun of, his best friend Lexie Graves said, according to the Columbia Daily Tribune.
+The 17-year-old high school junior committed suicide on December 21, 2016, near his family's home in Howard County, Missouri.

 Comments